 SOYJOY crispy contain sugar that is confirmed to have been whitened using the bone char processing method.

-They come in five flavors, plain, mixed berry, banana, white macadamia (contains non-dairy white chocolate made of soy) and peach.
+They come in five regular flavours, banana, mixed berry, peach, plain, and white macadamia (contains non-dairy white chocolate made of soy).
+There is also a seasonal, limited edition sakura/cherry blossom flavour (not pictured).

-Regular SOYJOY (not SOYJOY crispy) contains egg.
+Regular SOYJOY (not SOYJOY crispy) contain egg and butter.
 Be sure to check that the package says “crispy” in English, as otherwise the packaging is virtually identical.

 Steamed bun filled with sweet bean paste (あんまん – Anman)